ragh4869/Memcached-Lite/README.md

 Multiple clients can be connected to the servers and any values stored through one client can be accessed with another client as shown below:

 ![UseCase](https://user-images.githubusercontent.com/96961381/210282602-0ed2da00-c5d8-4f3a-a682-93b9c52e462d.JPG)

+The user inputs the key and value as described in the text input.